Home » FAQ »

-However there are some inherent problems.
-These often make them a poor solution for many of today’s common wireless problems.
+There are some inherent problems that make them a poor solution for many of today’s common WiFi problems.

-- Many of the cheaper models only include one radio to both receive and transmit information.
+The devices themselves can also be a problem.
+Many of the cheaper models of booster only include one radio to both receive and transmit information.
 If you’ve ever used a walkie talkie you’ll probably remember having to take it in turns to listen and speak.
-Conversations were a stilted affair punctuated by “over”.
-WiFi range extenders suffer a similar problem.
+WiFi range extenders suffer a similar frustration.
 Data can only flow in or out via a single path.
 This effectively cuts your bandwidth in half.

-- As you connect more and more devices the problem gets worse.
-Putting increasing stress on that single radio degrades wireless performance even further.
+As if this wasn’t bad enough, as you connect more and more devices to the WiFi, the problem gets worse.
+Increasing the load on that single radio just serves to further degrade the wireless performance.

-- You can only use a single WiFi range extender in any given direction.
+Another disadvantage is that you can only use a single WiFi range extender in any given direction.
 It’s not possible to create a ‘chain’ of wireless extenders from your router.
-This means that if your wireless router is located in a distant corner of your office or home, full WiFi coverage is impossible.
+This means that if your wireless router is located in a distant corner of your office or home, full WiFi coverage becomes impossible.

-- Most wireless range extenders use a separate network from your router.
+A persistent niggle is that most wireless range extenders use a separate network from your router.
 The problem with this is that you then have two or more different WiFi networks.
 One of which often ends in an annoying “_EXT”.
-It then forces you to switch between the networks on your devices when moving around your office or home.
+Your WiFi devices are then forced to switch between these different networks as you move around your office or home.
 As a result, some tasks become particularly frustrating.
 Printing to a printer connected to another network for example.
 Or the signal dropping between networks whilst making a VoIP call.

 What’s the best way to boost wireless signal?

 WiFi is fast becoming an essential utility for our connected lives, at work and home.
-In spite of this, so many of us are still not getting the internet connection speeds we pay our ISP for via wireless.
+In spite of this, so many of us are still not getting the internet connection speeds via WiFi that we pay our ISP for.